 An equipment wash bay may be included as part of the agrichemical handing facility.
+If included, separate the wash bay from any dry agrichemical storage area.
 A sump common to the mixing/handling area and the wash bay could be utilized.